pcraig3/fed-notes/src/pages/about.md

 Federal Field Notes is a newsletter about digital transformation in the federal Government of Canada (GoC), drawn from first-hand experience (although very occasionally in the third person).
 It discusses digital government in Canada in a way that’s honest, insightful, and a little irreverent.
 [Subscribe](#bd-email) for occasional updates about interesting gov tech stuff.

-Federal Field Notes is the brainchild of [Paul Craig](https://pcraig.ca), a Canadian civil servant whose friends are tired of hearing him whinge about his job after 3 beers, and who has always wanted to try writing in the third person.
+Federal Field Notes is the brainchild of [Paul Craig](https://pcraig.ca), a _former_ Canadian civil servant whose friends do not care about the subject matter of this newsletter.
+Paul has always wanted to try writing in the third person.

+Paul is (like every other Developer you know) an [AI Engineer and Technical Strategist](https://www.linkedin.com/in/pcraig3/) who helps government teams succeed.
+Paul built a key part of the [COVID Alert](https://pcraig.ca/work-cds-covid-alert-portal) app and [a GoC-branded AI chatbot for the federal Courts Administration Service (CAS)](https://pcraig.ca/work-cas-amicus).

 ## Frequently Asked Questions